 As its name implies, Water.com is pretty all-encompassing—which is why it’s our choice for best variety.
 Depending on your area, visiting this site directs you to a local delivery provider to place your order for jugs or bottles.
 Folks in the southwest, for example, can expect to order through Sparkletts, while those in the midwest may end up doing business with Hinckley Springs or Crystal Springs.

 That said, choosing a regional supplier won’t diminish your variety of options.
 Once you’ve established your location, dozens of refreshing choices are ripe for the picking (and drinking).
 Three- and 5-gallon jugs, 1-gallon distilled waters, bubbly LaCroix, artesian bottles, and flavored Sparkling Ice are among the selections here—not to mention coffee and tea.

 With Water.com, you can place a one-time order or set up a recurring delivery service.
 However, the only delivery option is a two-week interval (though you can schedule delivery for any weekday).
-Prices vary by product, but aren’t terribly competitive at about $1 per gallon and above–and don’t come with free delivery.
+Prices vary by product, but aren’t terribly competitive with an average of $1.40 per gallon–and don’t come with free delivery.